Battle of Myeongnyang: Preparation

-Admiral Yi studied numerous sites for his last stand with the Japanese navy and decided on luring them into the Myeongryang Strait.
+Admiral Yi studied numerous sites for his last stand with the Japanese navy and decided on luring them into the Myeongnyang Strait.
 The Japanese would clearly enter the strait when the tide was favorable and so he did not want to fight south of the strait, with the current at the attacker's advantage.
 Instead he wanted to fight in the waters just north of the strait, where the currents were calmer.
 The strait had very strong currents that flowed at approximately 10 knots, first in one direction, then in the opposite direction, in three-hour intervals.
 Yi realized that he could use the unique condition as a force multiplier.
 The narrowness of the strait would prevent the Joseon fleet from being flanked by the numerically superior enemy fleet, and the roughness of the currents prevented the Japanese from effectively maneuvering, forcing them to attack in smaller groups and making it difficult to close in with the Korean ships.
-Furthermore, once the tide changed the flow of the current would in effect push the Japanese away from Yi's fleet and the momentum could be harnessed to increase the effectiveness of a counterattack.
+Furthermore, once the tide changed, the flow of the current would in effect push the Japanese away from Yi's fleet and the momentum could be harnessed to increase the effectiveness of a counterattack.

 Yi's account

 Early in the morning of October 26, the huge Japanese fleet was spotted by Yi's scouts as they deployed around the small bay on the southern end of Myeongnyang strait.
 Admiral Yi's fleet then redeployed out of their base in Usuyeong to block the northern end of the strait.
 Yi described scouts reporting countless enemy ships in the morning prior to battle, with 133 attacking.
 In Japanese records, the ships at the front of their formations were the middle class warships called Sekibune, as the larger Atakebune could not fit into the shallow straits.

 Yi's warships deployed on the northern end of the strait and dropped anchor.
 Yi in his flagship advanced upon the vanguard of the Japanese fleet, which was commanded by Kurushima Michifusa.
 For a time only the flagship fought in the battle.
 The crews of the Joseon fleet were made up of survivors from Chilchonryang and they were still badly shaken and intimidated by the overwhelming size of the Japanese fleet.
 Yi said in his diary: "My flagship was alone facing the enemy formation.
 Only my ship fired cannons and arrows.
 None of the other ships advanced, so I could not assure our outcome.
 All other officers were seeking to run, as they knew this battle was against a massive force.
-Ship commanded by Kim Eok-chu, the Officer of Jeolla Right province, was 1~2 majang (1 majang: approximately 390 metres) away."
-For a time it looked like Yi's flagship was "... standing like a castle in the middle of the sea."
+Ship commanded by Kim Ŏkch'u, the Officer of Jeolla Right province, was 1~2 majang (1 majang: approximately 390 metres) away."
+For a time it looked like Yi's flagship was "... built a castle in the middle of the sea."